 Members of Patrol Division

-Patrol is comprised of 4 commanders, 7 sergeants, 67 patrol officers, 3 traffic enforcement officers and 7 police assistants.
+Patrol is comprised of 4 commanders, 7 sergeants, 67 patrol officers, 3 traffic enforcement officers and 7 community service officers.

 Patrol is divided into 3 shifts to provide 24 hour service to Palatine residents.
 Each shift, through the Neighborhood Based Police philosophy, contains officers assigned to work the same beat on a daily basis.
 This allows the officer to gain personal knowledge of the daily occurrences in their beat and Palatine Police Department has proven to be a pioneer of this concept and has been implementing its principles since 1991.
 These officers patrol their beats, handle police calls for service, enforce traffic laws, provide traffic direction and participate in beat related events (races, parades, block parties, street fest).
 Among these officers, many are trained in specific areas to further assist the police department’s daily responsibilities.

 - Accident reconstruction

 - Police bike patrol

 The traffic enforcement officers serve two main functions.
 There are 2 officers who specifically target traffic problems in the village as well as intersections with a higher number of vehicle crashes to ensure everyone on the road safely reaches their destination.
 There is also 1 truck enforcement officer who monitors the trucks traveling in and out of the village to ensure they are properly registered and not carrying loads that exceed their limits.